justanhduc/task-spooler/README.md

 * To Alexander V. Inyukhin, for the debian packages.
 * To Pascal Bleser, for the SuSE packages.
 * To Sergio Ballestrero, who sent code and motivated the development of a multislot version of ts.
+* To Duc Nguyen, for his faithful working on GPU versions
 * To GNU, an ugly but working and helpful ol' UNIX implementation.

 **Software**